-Name: Period: Date: -
+Period: renou.

-Summary Organizer #2: "I Have a Dream"
+"I Have a Dream" Speech, Summary Organizer 2

-Original Text: Key Words:
+Original Text:

 We must forever conduct our struggle on the high plane of dignity and discipline.
-We must not allow our creative protests to degenerate into physical violence The marvelous new militancy which has engulfed the Negro community must not lead us to distrust all white people, for many of our white brothers, as evidenced by their presence here today, have come to realize that their destiny is tied up with our destiny.
+We must not allow our creative protests to degenerate into physical violence. . . . must not lead us to distrust all white people, for many of our white brothers, as evidenced by their presence here today, have come to realize that their destiny is tied up with our destiny.

+...
 We cannot walk alone.
 And as we walk we must make the pledge that we shall always march ahead.
 We cannot turn back.
 There are those who are asking the devotees of civil rights, "When will you be satisfied?"
-We can never be satisfied as long as the Negro is the victim of the unspeakable
+We can never be satisfied as long as the Negro is the victim of the unspeakable horrors of police brutality.

-horrors of police brutality.
-We can never be satisfied as long as our bodies, heavy with the fatigue of

-travel, cannot gain lodging in the motels of the highways and the hotels of the cities.
+We can never be satisfied as long as our bodies, heavy with the fatigue of travel, cannot gain lodging in the motels of the highways and the hotels of the cities.

 We cannot be satisfied as long as the Negro's basic mobility is from a smaller ghetto to a larger one.
-We can never be satisfied as long as our children are stripped of their adulthood and robbed of their dignity by signs

-stating "For Whites Only."
+We can never be satisfied as long as our children are stripped of their adulthood and robbed of their dignity by signs stating "For Whites Only."

 We cannot be satisfied as long as the Negro in Mississippi cannot vote and the Negro in New York believes he has nothing for which to vote.
-No, no, we are not satisfied, and we will not be satisfied until justice rolls down like

-iters and righteousness like a mighty stream
+No, no, we are not satisfied, and we will not be satisfied until justice rolls down like waters and righteousness like a mighty stream.

-Reprinted by arrangement with The Heirs to the Estate of Martin Luther King Jr., c/o Writers House as the proprietor New York, NY. © 1963 Dr. Martin Luther King Jr. © renewed 1991 Coretta Scott King.
+Reprinted by arrangement with The Heirs to the Estate of Martin Luther King Jr., c/o Writers House as the proprietor New York, NY.
+Copyright: © 1963 Dr. Martin Luther King Jr. © renewed 1991 Coretta Scott King

 Summary:

 In Your Own Words:

+Key Words: